navidrome/website/content/en/docs/Installation/docker.md

 ### Using `docker-compose` :

-Create a `docker-compose.yml` file with the following content (or add the `navidrome` service bellow to your existing file):
+Create a `docker-compose.yml` file with the following content (or add the `navidrome` service below to your existing file):
 ```yaml
 version: "3"
 services: